E-Learning Course: Doing Business in China. Chinese Economy.

 In China, there are cultural and sociological issues extremely

-better understand the organizational Culture of Chinese companies and the influence of Confucian values in the management of these corporations.
+Therefore, we will analyse the case of Chinese firms (Haier, Galanz, Huawei, Cosco, Lenovo, SAIC, Founder, Chinalco, Sinochem), better to understand the organisational Culture of Chinese companies and the influence of Confucian values in the management of these corporations.

-- Beijing, as China's political, cultural and International exchange center, is a dynamic city with a
+- Beijing, as China's political, cultural, and international exchange centre; it is a dynamic city with a

 broad range of industries.
 High